Arch7399/cryptotrak_v2/README.md

 4. **Setup Analysis Directory**:
    Create an "Analysis" folder and a "price_difference_dump" folder in your desktop or modify the path in the configuration.

+5. **Setup email module**:
+   To setup smtp service for your google account to send mails to recipients go [here](https://support.google.com/a/answer/176600?hl=en) for google or find appropriate setup for your mail service.

 ## Usage

 ### Basic Analysis